juliethecao/inf199-diaries/README.md

 7) Check if the collection has been populated by filtering with {participant: "p#"} in the filter section on MongoDB
 8) Run python3 find.py
 9) Check if a new txt file is created called query_results.txt
+10) To do this in bulk, firstly run convert.py in a shell window.
+This converts all the files beginning with p# (excluding 3 and 20) into the d- format.
+Then run upload.py to upload each of them to the database.

 voila! all done!